DeanIsseyegh/unity-6-mesh-renderer-anim-issue/README.md

 # Instructions

-Start project up and open "SampleScene.unity".
+Start project up and open "SampleScene.unity" with Unity version 6000.0.32

 Play the scene.